-The tranquil lake and parkland adjoining it are perfect for a stroll or lazy picnic and the nearby farmland is dotted with ancient tumuli.
+The tranquil Osawa lake and the parkland adjoining it are perfect for a stroll or lazy picnic and the nearby farmland is dotted with ancient tumuli.

 The temple and gardens of Daikakuji are also a popular cherry-blossom viewing spot in Kyoto in spring and for autumn leaves in the fall.
 Look out for the vermillion Shingyo pagoda near the lake.

 Admission fees: Adults: 500 yen; Junior/senior students: 300 yen.